Online program enabler 2U resets its pricing model

 The 35 percent revenue-sharing model will put 2U much more in line with online program managers and competitors such as Coursera, which evolved in its own way from being a provider of massive open online courses to supporting degrees.

 Like most of its rivals, 2U has historically taken such a large share of tuition revenue because of its up-front investments in building programs and the high cost of buying Google and Facebook keywords to market to students.
 Its purchase of edX last year was framed in part as allowing it to market directly to the platform’s tens of millions of users in a way that would allow it to lower its costs to find students.
-The lowering of the revenue-sharing formula suggests that’s happening.
+The changes in the revenue-sharing formula suggest that’s happening.

 “This creates an alignment of incentives in a true partnership,” said Anant Agarwal, the former CEO of edX who was named chief platform officer in the organizational reshuffling 2U announced Thursday.